idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 Users are encouraged to check out the case files (particularly +usr+ and +par+ files) that are provided in the VTB repository to get a better idea how the RANS and LES cases are established.

+Besides the key case setup files mentioned above, users can also find other files in the case folders, such as SIZE, limits.f and utilities.f.
+SIZE is used to specify Nek5000 discretization parameters, while limits.f and utilities.f contain some of the most useful user functions developed for Nek5000 in-situ analysis or post-processing.
+In general, no or minimum editing is required for these files.

 # MSFR CFD Results

 The 2-D axisymmetric RANS cases were simulated at multiple Reynolds numbers up to the reference operation condition ($Re = 10^6$) defined based on the length and flow velocity at minimum core diameter.